amasad/sane/README.md

 OPTIONS:
     --glob=<filePattern>
       A single string glob pattern or an array of them.

+    --ignored=<filePattern>
+      A glob, regex, function, or array of any combination.

     --poll, -p
       Use polling mode.